 Department of History

 - Justin Jacobs is a historian of modern China.
 His research concerns the legacy and inheritance of Chinese empire during the twentieth century.
-His first book manuscript, Xinjiang and the Modern Chinese State, examines these themes against the backdrop of six decades of Han rule along the Muslim borderlands of northwestern China.
+His first book, Xinjiang and the Modern Chinese State (University of Washington Press, forthcoming), examines these themes against the backdrop of five decades of Han rule along the Muslim borderlands of northwestern China, including Nationalist efforts to represent Xinjiang from Taiwan after 1949.
 He is currently working on a new book project, “The Compensations of Plunder: Foreign Explorers in Modern China” (http://dryhten.wordpress.com), which aims to reframe Western archaeological expeditions to China within a dual context of global and domestic Chinese history.

 DegreesPhD, University of California, San Diego

 BA, University of Washington

 - Tuesday & Friday 12:00pm - 1:00pm & 2:30pm - 3:30pm

 To request an interview for a

 news story, call AU Communications

 - Foreign Explorers in China Website